coder3101/protols/README.md

 ## ⚙️ Configuration

-Protols is configured using a `protols.toml` file, which you can place in any directory.
+Protols can be configured using a `protols.toml` file, which you can place in root of your project directory.

 ### Sample `protols.toml`